-Each student is given an opportunity to participate in marching Band.
+Each student is given an opportunity to participate in Marching Band.
 In addition, Jazz Band is offered and participation is by audition.
-Stage Band is offered to all beginning jazz players.
 Ensemble playing and solo work is available to all that want to participate.

 CHOIR 1 Credit Full Year